solid/solid-spec/README.md

 listed by the server when browsing files (typically when doing a GET on an LDP container).
 However, it can still be modified by client apps using the methods described in this section.
-The corresponding metadata resource is advertised through a **Link** header that can be discovered when doing HTTP GET/HEAD on regular resource, as mentioned before in case of ACLs.
+The corresponding metadata resource is advertised through a **Link** header having **rel="describedby"**, which can be discovered when doing HTTP GET/HEAD on regular resource, as mentioned before in case of ACLs.
 The naming of a *meta* resource is also arbitrary and may change from one server implementation to another.

 For example, the corresponding metadata resource for a container called */data/* may be accessible through this URI: `https://example.org/data/.meta`.